Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI and Its Relevance to NTN Challenges

 \subsubsection{Training Phase}

-After the generation of suitable data and setting up the preliminary model, the most important comes.
-From the preprocessed data, a large subset is provided as input to the initial model.
-This subset is known as training data.
+After setting up the preliminary model with initialization, the most important phase -- training begins.
+The training data is provided as input to the initial model.
+Typically the raw data collected for a specific problem may not be properly structured to be used for the model.
+Moreover, these data may contain redundant and unnecessary information which is not beneficial for learning the model.
+Consequently, data needs to be preprocessed in a suitable manner to have good performance.
+The features also need to be chosen in such a way that they can capture the correlation for empowering the learning process.
 The output of the model is fetched for performance evaluation.
 Based on the feedback from the evaluators, the model is adapted to improve its performance.
-This whole learning process is known as 'training'.
-Training goes until some predefined number of iterations or some constraints are met.
+This whole learning process is known as `training'.